• Menu

 History

-The originally began as Breckenridge Pass in the 1860s as a route to reach the gold mines.
+The road originally began as Breckenridge Pass in the 1860s as a route to reach the gold mines.
 It was widened to a wagon road that could handle stagecoaches in 1866.
-IN 1882 a railroad track was laid, connecting Como and Breckenridge.
+In 1882 a railroad track was laid, connecting Como and Breckenridge.
 It ran until 1937.
 It was made into an automobile pass in 1952.

 Road Route